fosgate29/market/README.md

 `npm install -g truffle`

-Install **Metamask** - It is a browser plugin Chrome to work with Ethereum wallets.
+Install **Metamask** - It is a browser plugin to facilate the use of Ethereum wallets.
 If you have never used Metamask, you may watch this video first: [How to use Metamask](https://media.consensys.net/how-to-use-metamask-like-a-wizard-850a96fdd95c)

 https://metamask.io/